developer980/chat-app-test/README.md

 ## The basic model of a functional web chat app

-- The users can login with their Google account and search users by their usernames and chat with them.
+- The users can login with their Google account and search users by their usernames and chat with other users.
 - The app is also live at: https://talk-database-33d34.web.app/

 ![2022-05-05 (2)](https://user-images.githubusercontent.com/91996303/233830652-cb312269-1b9e-42b6-8ccc-3be0ff44af94.png)